 What we don’t: Expensive and thin face fabric is very fragile.

 The vast majority of jackets here use down fill, which is warmer (for the weight) and loftier than synthetic insulation.
-But there are undeniable benefits to synthetics: they continue to insulate when wet, breathe better, and provide a cruelty-free, vegan option for consumers (for more on the topic, see our article on down vs. synthetic insulation).
+But there are undeniable benefits to synthetics: They continue to insulate when wet, breathe better, and provide a cruelty-free, vegan option for consumers (for more on the topic, see our article on down vs. synthetic insulation).
 One of our favorite cold-weather synthetic jackets, the Patagonia DAS Parka, is a high-performance piece that uses unique insulation mapping to pack in warmth while keeping weight on par with many technical down puffies (for reference, it's less than an ounce heavier than the Rab Neutrino Pro above).
-To top it off, the DAS is mountain-ready with a robust Pertex Quantum Pro shell, helmet-compatible hood, and two-way front zipper with a protective wind flap.
+To top it off, the DAS is mountain-ready with a robust Pertex Quantum Pro shell, a helmet-compatible hood, and a two-way front zipper with a protective wind flap.

 See the Patagonia DAS Parka